Adamantish/berlinale/README.md

 #### Tests

+Have fallen behind with maintaining the tests but there are a bunch for part of the backend import process
 ```
 rspec
 ```
-Only covers the backend import process right now.
-Could do with at least a controller test.

 #### Deployment